TH3PL4Y3R1/n_back/README.md

 # N-back (PsychoPy)

-This folder contains a self-contained Python virtual environment and a complete N-back task built with PsychoPy.
+This folder contains a complete N-back task built with PsychoPy.
+Use a local virtual environment for isolation.

 ## Requirements